 Regulations and Guidelines

--For safety reasons, visitors are prohibited from wearing shoes with thin high heels.
+•For safety reasons, visitors are prohibited from wearing shoes with pointed high heels.

--Visitors are asked to abstain from taking photographs for any other purpose than documenting their visit to Rain Room.
+•Visitors are asked to abstain from taking photographs for any other purpose than documenting their visit to Rain Room Sharjah.
 Performance and music videos, product photography or fashion shoots are not permitted.

--Visitors are encouraged to photograph and share on social media with the hashtag #RainRoomSharjah.
+•Visitors are encouraged to photograph and share their experience on social media with the hashtag #RainRoomSharjah.